open-joinbase/joinbase.io/content/docs/getting-started/quick-start_enterprise.md

 template = "docs/page.html"

 [extra]
-lead = "Make the first query in JoinBase Enterprise in three minutes!" toc = true top = false
+lead = "Just make your first query in one minute!" toc = true top = false
 +++

 ## Get JoinBase Enterprise

-Now JoinBase Enterprise is in the beta test.
-All interested users are welcome to request the trial for free.
-We also provide **Open Partner Plan** for early partners.
+All individuals or companies are welcome to request the free JoinBase Enterprise via the [page](/request).

 To quickly prepare JoinBase, see more in [Installation](/docs/references/install/) page.